-Ouantitative palynological abundances are expressed in terms of specimens per gram, using a Lycopodium spike.
-Species counts, descriptions, and paleoecological interpretations can be found in Smith et al. (2020a, 2020b).
+Quantitative palynological abundances are expressed in terms of specimens per gram, using a Lycopodium spike.
+Species counts, descriptions, and paleoecological interpretations can be found in Smith et al. (2019, 2020).
 The D/S ratio between dinoflagellate cysts and pollen/plant spores is described in Warny et al. (2003).
-The degree of bioturbation has been quantified using the Bioturbation Index (BI) (Taylor and Goldring, 1993), a descriptive classification ranging from 0 (no 75 bioturbation) to 6 (completely bioturbated).
-Samples for $\delta^{15}N$ and $\delta^{13}C{TOC}$ (n = 65) analyses were prepared by acidifying approximately 0.5 g powdered material with an excess of 1 M HCl.
-The acid-insoluble residues were neutralized, freezedried and analyzed for their carbon and nitrogen contents as well as stable isotope compositions using a Costech Elemental Analyzer (ECS 4010) and a Delta+XP mass spectrometer.
-Typical instrumental precision of the isotope measurements is <0.2‰, δ^{15} N is reported relative to atmospheric N2 and $\delta^{13}C{TOC}$ is reported relative to VPDB.
-Clay mineral assemblages were identified by X-ray diffraction on oriented mounts of non-calcareous clay-sized particles (<2 μm).
-SSTs based on 80 isoprenoidal glyceroldialkylglyceroltetraethers (isoGDGTs) (Schouten et al. 2002) were reconstructed using the TEX86^H calibration of Kim et al. (2010).
-Palynological sampling resolution is approximately 5 cm, and $\delta^{15}N$ and $\delta^{13}C{TOC}$ sampling resolution approximately 0.5 cm, in the body of the PETM section.
-Biomarker analysis in the Late Paleocene section was hampered by low TOC, with only one sample suitable for TEX{86} measurement.
-Generally, the sampling strategy was designed for high resolution analysis of the body of the PETM section, which appears to be bounded at the top and bottom 85 by unconformities.
+The degree of bioturbation has been quantified using the Bioturbation Index (BI) (Taylor and Goldring, 1993).
+Samples for $\delta^{15}$ N and $\delta^{13}$ CTOC (n = 51) analyses were prepared by acidifying approximately 0.5 g subsamples of powdered material with an excess of 1 M HCl.
+The acidinsoluble residues were neutralized, freeze-dried and analyzed for their carbon and nitrogen contents as well as stable isotope compositions using a Costech Elemental Analyzer (ECS 4010) and a Delta+XP mass spectrometer.
+Typical instrumental precision of the isotope measurements is <0.2‰.
+Clay mineral assemblages were identified by X-ray diffraction on oriented mounts of non-calcareous clay-sized particles (<2 $\mu$ m).
+SSTs based on isoprenoidal glyceroldialkylglyceroltetraethers (isoGDGTs) (Schouten et al. 2002) were reconstructed using the TEX86H calibration of Kim et al. (2010).
 Additional methods are provided as supplementary materials along with all data.

-3 Results
+80 3 Results